-The principal risk factor that may affect the College relates to Government funding as the College has considerable reliance on continued government funding through the LSC and its successor organisations and HEFCE.
-In 2010/11, 85.0% of the College's revenue was ultimately public funded and this level is expected to continue.
+The principal risk factor that may affect the College relates to Government funding as the College has considerable reliance on continued government funding through funding agencies.
+In 2011/12, 88.0% of the College's revenue was ultimately public funded.
 As there can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms, the College mitigates the risk of funding reductions by ensuring high quality provision, working with partner providers directly or indirectly, ensuring appropriate focus and investment is placed on maintaining and managing key relationships with the various funding bodies, focusing on priority sectors which will continue to benefit from public funding and regular dialogue with the funding organisations.

-The Executive Team is also engaged in a range of local and regional meetings, briefings and consultation groups which are considering and informing the processes of change and the College is formally represented by the Principal on the 14-19 Strategic Partnership.
+The Executive Team is also engaged in a range of local and regional meetings, briefings and consultation groups which are considering and informing the processes of change.